ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

 ```
 {: pre}

-- Got the following output:
+- You should get the following output:

 ```
 [2015-09-30 16:50:32.084] [INFO] The current access control list is being reset and replaced by the user provided file: /tmp/aclfile.txt